 We talked to a couple jewelers who have tried using Facebook for their business.
 Susan Frerichs, founder of Susan Elnora Jewelry, and Nikki Nation, founder of Nikki Nation Jewelry, have seen both the positives and frustrations of using Facebook.

 Use Facebook’s Business Tools

 Susan has found the best part about having a business page is the messenger function.
 The most practical use is that it makes it easy for customers to contact her quickly.
-The messenger app actually has a lot of uses besides a simple contact point.
-Businesses can access tools such as enabling transactions, acquiring customers and more.
+The messenger app has a lot of uses besides a simple contact point, and Facebook has worked to make this a powerful business tool.
+Businesses can access services such as enabling transactions, acquiring customers and more.

 The world of PPC (pay per click) marketing is complicated, but Facebook tries to make it simpler while still providing great tools.
 Facebook demographics cover a large variety of the population, but their advertising has amazing audience targeting features that can help pinpoint your best leads by more than just geography and demographics.
 Tailor a campaign based on interests or behaviors that run parallel to your business.
 Play with the custom audience tools to create a narrowed-down group.
 Here at Halstead, we've found that Facebook advertising also gives you great bang for your buck.
 It can be more affordable than Google with great data you can use to track how ads are driving sales for you.
 Facebook makes it easy to "boost" any of your current posts as an ad campaign, which means you don't have to spend time making extra ads.

 Customers want reviews when purchasing from a company for the first time.
 Jewelers are subject to extra scrutiny because of the nature of our products.
 Facebook's company review feature can help to give you the social proof you need to convert browsers into buyers without having to add additional software to your own website.
 Facebook reviews are also used in Google algorithms.
 This means they can appear on the search results page right alongside your company information.